William Clapham: Death and burial, 1763

-On 2 May, 1764, Colonel Henry Bouquet drew up a series of demands on Native American tribes with whom he was negotiating for peace as part of the 1764 Treaty of Fort Niagara, including "that they deliver up the murderers of Clapham...to be put to death for their Crimes."
+On 2 May 1764, Colonel Henry Bouquet drew up a series of demands on Native American tribes with whom he was negotiating for peace as part of the 1764 Treaty of Fort Niagara, including "that they deliver up the murderers of Clapham...to be put to death for their Crimes."
+Both Keekyuscung and his son Wolf had been killed at the Battle of Bushy Run on 6 August 1763.

 William Clapham is buried in the cemetery at Trinity Cathedral in Pittsburgh.